plhsu19/ID2209-Distributed-AI-and-Intelligent-Agents/README.md

 Lab3: Coordination and Utility
 Final Project: Behavior of Agents
 -------
-  * Designed based on parallel composition of finte state machines (finite automa)
+  * Designed based on parallel composition of finte state machines (Finite Automata)